justinfriebel/nextjs-prismic-blog/README.md

 # jf-next-ts

+Copy, paste, and rename .env.local.example to .env.local.

-Remove .example from the .env and .env.build files and replace the Prismic tokens with your own non-production access tokens.
-Use Zeit's Now secrets to add a production access token.
+Replace the Prismic tokens with your own non-production access tokens.
+Add your production environment variables in the Vercel general settings dashboard.